shekhargulati/30-seconds-of-java/README.md

 Picks the key-value pairs corresponding to the given keys from an object.

-Use `Array.stream` to filter all the keys that are present in the `arr`.
+Use `Arrays.stream` to filter all the keys that are present in the `arr`.
 Then, convert all the keys present into a Map using `Collectors.toMap`.

 ```java
 public static <T, R> Map<T, R> pick(Map<T, R> obj, T[] arr) {